DeveloperZahra/UseCsaseAndSequenceDiagrams/use case and sequence diagram.md

 ⭐ Plan and understand the detailed functionality of an existing or future scenario.

-## 📌 Use cases for sequence diagrams
+## 📌 Use cases for sequence diagrams:

 The following scenarios are ideal for using a sequence diagram: